 A centralized online repository of frequently-asked questions and other useful information that can be used both by support staff and end-users.
-Some IT support software (like Freshdesk) take this capability one step further.
+Some IT support software (like Freshdesk Support Desk) take this capability one step further.
 They let you create separate sections of the knowledge base that are accessible only to some of your users.
 For example, you can create private documentation visible only to your support agents with in-depth technical information.

 IT support is not "one size fits all" and users prefer different methods to get the help they need.
 Your support software needs to enable you to interact with users via multiple channels, such as email, chat phone calls, web forms, and social media – and capture all related interaction notes in one place.
 Some of the features that you will need to enable multi-channel support include:

 Streamline IT call center operations including: call routing, agent management, call distribution, performance monitoring and reporting.

 Enable users to submit their issues and raise tickets using the chat options embedded on your support website and embedded into the services that they use.
 Support agents can then communicate with users in real-time via a chat window.